Raspberry Swirls Recipe

 - 1/2 cup finely chopped pecans

-- 1. In a large bowl, cream butter and sugar until light and fluffy.
-Beat in the eggs and extracts.
-Combine the flour, baking powder and salt; add to creamed mixture and mix well.
-Cover and chill dough for at least 2 hours.
+- 1. Cream butter and sugar until light and fluffy.
+Beat in eggs and extracts.
+In another bowl, combine flour, baking powder and salt; add to creamed mixture and mix well.
+Cover and chill at least 2 hours.

 - 2. Divide dough in half.
-On a lightly floured surface, roll each half into a 12-in. x 9-in. rectangle.
+On a lightly floured surface, roll each half into a 12x9-in. rectangle.
 Combine the jam, coconut and pecans; spread over rectangles.
 Carefully roll up, starting with the long end, into a tight jelly roll.
 Wrap in plastic wrap.
 Refrigerate overnight or freeze for 2-3 hours.

 - 3. Preheat oven to 375°.
 Cut into 1/4-in. slices; place on greased baking sheets.
 Bake until lightly browned, 10-12 minutes.
 Cool cookies on wire racks.
 Yield: 8 dozen.